 June 14-16, 1958 - Clemson participated in the College World Series for the first time.
-Clemson defeated Arizona 4-1 on June 14, but lost to Holy Cross 17-4 on June 15 and Western Michigan 5-3 on June 16.
+The Tigers defeated Arizona 4-1 on June 14 but lost to Holy Cross 17-4 on June 15 and Western Michigan 5-3 on June 16.

 June 13-15, 1959 - The Tigers lost to Arizona 3-2 on June 13 in 12 innings in their first game in Omaha.
 They bounced back and defeated Colorado State 7-1 the next day, but were eliminated by Penn State 7-0 on June 15.

-1959 - Clemson was ranked #7 in the final Collegiate Baseball poll.
+1959 - Clemson was ranked No. 7 in the final Collegiate Baseball poll.

 May 8, 1962 - Clemson hit an ACC-record five homers in one inning (sixth) against South Carolina in a 27-17 win.
 Clemson also hit a Tiger-record eight homers in the game.

 1962 - Clemson led the nation in homers per game (1.6).